CESP-ExpHer/Gene_Annotation/1_hg19/1_Analyzing/README.md

 <br></br>
 <kbd> <img src="0_Images/Slide49.PNG"/> </kbd>
 <br></br>
-As you can see in the picture, two files are exactly similar.<br> For re-running the results, perform **#3** in the [R code](code_annotation_hg19.R).
+As you can see in the picture, the two files are exactly similar.<br> For re-running the results, perform **#3** in the [R code](code_annotation_hg19.R).
 <br></br>
 <kbd> <img src="0_Images/Slide50.PNG"/> </kbd>